 Phase 1: Knowledge Development

 You must be at least 10 years old, able to swim, and in good physical health to enroll in a PADI scuba diving course.
-In some countries, you may be required to attend a medical with a physician (your PADI Dive Center or Resort will advise you if this is the case).
+In some countries, you may be required to have a medical evaluation by a physician (your PADI Dive Center or Resort will advise you if this is the case).
 If you meet these prerequisites, the first thing you’ll do is learn scuba diving fundamentals during phase one, “knowledge development”.

 During knowledge development, you’ll: